Aneel-Badesha/gasdetector/README.md

-# Advanced Fire and Gas Detector
+# Multi Purpose Fire and Gas Detector

 An embedded fire and gas detection system built with C programming language on Debian Linux and cross-compiled for deployment on BeagleBone Green hardware.
 This system provides real-time monitoring and alerting capabilities for fire and gas hazards.